Tyler-Arciniaga/Tyler-Arciniaga/README.md

 ## 💼 Some Recent Projects

 - **[VibeCheck](https://github.com/Tyler-Arciniaga/VibeCheck):** A music-sharing social media app developed with TypeScript, React Native, and Supabase.
 It encourages spontaneous social interaction by allowing users to share a song per day, driving engagement through real-time notifications.

+- **[ineed.io](https://ineedio.vercel.app/):** A gamified web app that helps students track, manage, and compete in internship applications, with alerts, social sharing, and progress tracking for accountability.
+Made with TypeScript, Next.js and Supabase.

 - **[LeetLogger](https://github.com/Tyler-Arciniaga/LeetCode-Tracker-Extension):** Chrome extension that logs and tracks key details from LeetCode problem pages, saving time for developers by automating data entry and improving problem-solving tracking.